ibilalkhilji/Laravel-Db-Sync/README.md

 To observe changes in records and to sync with remote/local database you must `use Syncable` to your model, by default this package uses its own observer, but you can replace it with your own having the same code of this observer and your custom logics.

-You can replace the observer class from the `laravel-db-config` file.
+You can replace the observer class from the `laravel-db-sync` file.

 ```
 ...